kurron/terraform-aws-ecs/README.md

 # Overview
 This Terraform module creates an ECS cluster backed by Spot instances.
+You have to create Task Definitions and Services in order to deploy containers.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working